 Here’s a quick summary of five typography categories:

 Psychology Concept #38: Color and Contrast

 Contrast helps to make your important info, like your CTA, stand out.
-Draw in your visitors’ attention toward your CTA by saving a certain color designated specifically for your CTA and offer headline.
+Draw your visitors’ attention toward your CTA by saving a specific color for your CTA and offer headline.

-Which color to choose?
-There’s a ton of charts and descriptions out there to define which emotions are evoked by each color.
-Here’s a version with a simple format:
+Which color should that be?
+There are lots of charts and descriptions out there that explain which emotions are evoked by each color.

 Psychology Concept #39: Encapsulation